SecurityPlatformCoKr/meta-sp/README.md

 iot-black requires TPM is attached to successfully operate.
 You will be able to buy TPM module from our website shortly.

+## Q&A

+You can ask questions about these codes at https://groups.google.com/forum/#!forum/devicesecurityplatform

 ## build howto's

 ### to build raspberrypi 2, do: